mrcnski/signor.dev/_posts/2020-12-22-must-have-osx-apps.md

 Up next is **Magnet**, a simple window manager that requires no configuration, has never given me issues, and does exactly what I need it to.
 I like the default keybindings and I use it all the time to make applications take up the whole screen, or to snap an app to the left or right half of the screen.

-There are probably more featureful window managers but I have no need for them, and so Magnet wins my full **Bytedude Windows Manager Recommendation**.
+There are probably more featureful window managers but I have no need for them, and so Magnet wins my full **Mrcnski Windows Manager Recommendation**.

 {% include image.html name="must-have-osx-apps/magnet.png" alt="Magnet" width="233" %}